-Jean McLoughlin is a partner and co-chair of the Executive Compensation Group.
-She advises a wide range of corporate, financial services and individual clients and compensation committees on all aspects of executive compensation, employee benefits and governance matters.
+Jean McLoughlin is a partner and Co-Chair of the firm’s Executive Compensation Group.
+She advises a wide range of corporate, financial, and individual clients and compensation committees on all aspects of executive compensation, employee benefits and governance matters.

 Jean counsels clients on issues related to the negotiation of employment incentives and compensation, including management equity arrangements and the associated tax and securities implications.
 She also advises on matters related to compensation disclosure and oversight of board executive compensation, as well as compensation and benefit issues in transactions and litigation.

 - Teladoc Health, Inc. in its $18.5 billion acquisition of Livongo Health, Inc.

 - National General Holdings in its $4 billion sale to The Allstate Corporation.